plone/documentation/adapt-and-extend/theming/barceloneta.rst

     ├── variables.plone.less
     └── views.plone.less

-They are divided by base styling, layout, function, components and views, so they could be easily reusable and extended from other themes.
+They are divided by base styling, layout, function, components and views, so they could be reusable and extended from other themes.
 The main LESS resource that imports all the others is ``barceloneta.plone.less``.

 It has a set of LESS variables that can be overriden either through the web using the `Theming control panel <http://docs.plone.org/external/plone.app.theming/docs/index.html#using-the-control-panel>`_ or by reusing it in your own theme.